-The logos of sponsoring organizations will appear on publications by the MEI Board (e.g. conference proceedings, guidelines) and on http://www.music-encoding.org.
-While the logos of sustaining Institutional Members will appear on title pages and on the welcome page of the website, those of sustaining and regular Institutional Members will appear in a dedicated section.
+The logos of sponsoring organizations will appear on publications by the MEI Board (e.g. conference proceedings, guidelines) and on https://www.music-encoding.org.
+While the logos of sustaining Institutional Members will appear on title pages and on the welcome page of the website, those of patron and regular Institutional Members will appear in a dedicated section.

 All Institutional members in good standing have the right to display the MEI logo on any MEI-related publications or products they create or distribute that conform to the license under which MEI is distributed.

-The Board may terminate an individual or institutional membership in MEI upon good-faith finding of (a) misconduct by such member reflecting discredit upon MEI or (b) violation of these By-laws (including but not limited to the nonpayment of dues or other required charges or assessments).
+The Board may terminate an individual or institutional membership in MEI upon good-faith finding of (a) misconduct by such member reflecting discredit upon MEI or (b) violation of these By-laws.

 Financial revenue of MEI (generated through membership fees, donations, grants, or other means) will be administered by the Board.